14 Inspirational Funeral Home Love Stories

 Marriages in the funeral profession demonstrate a visible strength and resiliency.
 The lifestyle of funeral service work requires these couples to constantly stretch their boundaries, tolerate constant interruptions and embrace the unpredictable.
 Few vocations require as much sacrifice and adaptability as funeral service work.
 While these factors seem as though they should put strain on a marriage, there are so many amazing examples of funeral couples actually gaining strength from them by working together as a team to achieve their marital goals.
 If I had to choose one word to describe this unique type of love, I would choose the word ‘dedication.’
 These couples are dedicated to each other, to their families, and to their calling as funeral service professionals in a way that merits reverence and admiration.

-In honor of Valentines Day, we wanted to celebrate the love and dedication of funeral service families.
-Here are 14 inspirational funeral home love stories:
+In celebration of the love and dedication of funeral service families, here are 14 inspirational funeral home love stories:

 1. Steve and Mary Lou Cannata

 -Forest Hills Funeral Home and Memorial Park in Palm City, FL